wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="i-have-some-programming-experience--will-i-be-bored-in-cse">I have some programming experience.
 Will I be bored in CSE131?</h2>
- Most high school computer science courses cover programming, but not computer science as a discipline.
+<a id=50></a> Most high school computer science courses cover programming, but not computer science as a discipline.
 In other words, you may have learned the nuts and bolts, but the background and theory are likely to be missing.

 However, we do not want you to waste your time!
 If you have had an AP course in computer science (AP CS-A in particular), or some other substantive experience, please consider taking the [placement exam](https://wustlcse.github.io/FAQ/#how-does-the-cse-placement-exam-work--do-i-need-to-take-cse-) to see if your experience is commensurate with CSE 131.